 The German study supports previous research out of London which showed that students who thought positively about their week got less accomplished during that week than the control group.
 It’s as if spending time thinking and fantasizing about positive things prohibits action which might otherwise have been taken during that time.
 This wasted time could have potentially actually led to a positive outcome had the person not simply thought about the outcome.

 Despite plenty of anecdotal evidence of The Secret Law of Attraction working, no real science is available to support it, and plenty of anecdotal evidence of it not working also exists.
 The anecdotal evidence that supports the Law of Attraction is no more than the result of a placebo effect combined with confirmation bias.

-The Secret also removes the very natural human state of anxiety from the equation; anxiety that can potentially be life saving.
+The Secret also removes the very natural human state of anxiety from the equation; anxiety that can potentially be life-saving.
 Anxiety and fear are survival tools that humans have relied on for centuries.
-For example, fear of starving in the winter is what propelled people to save and store food in the summer, and so on.
-The mindset that The Secret promotes takes this fundamental element of survival out of practice and could potentially lead to loss of these necessary fear instincts through disuse.
-The inevitable end point would be people who become unaware of the legitimate potential of dangerous situations.
+For example, the fear of starving in the winter is what propelled people to save and store food in the summer, and so on.
+The mindset that The Secret promotes takes this fundamental element of survival out of practice and could potentially lead to the loss of these necessary fear instincts through disuse.
+The inevitable endpoint would be people who become unaware of the legitimate potential of dangerous situations.

 Anecdotally, it is easy to meet people whose lives seem to be falling apart; who have no money; who may even be utilizing public assistance, who believe in The Secret and blame their troubles on themselves for not applying the principles of The Law of Attraction correctly.
 It is less common to meet people who have been highly successful using The Secret, no matter what Oprah Winfrey wants everyone to believe.